samjulien/blog/_posts/2018-07-17-building-a-movie-listing-application-with-aurelia-and-typescript.markdown

 client.configuration().then(c => (config = c));
 ```

 Now we can create our API class.
-The two operations we're going to make use of in our application are the ability to search for a movie by title and to retrieve the current popular movies:
+The two operations we're going to make use of in our application are the abilities to search for a movie by title and to retrieve the current popular movies:

 ```js
 export class MovieApi {